pixeldroid/jailang/docs/_features/General-Syntax.md

     text:  |-
         `for`.. `break`, `continue`, `return`.
  -
+    label: for-remove
+    video: demo_20141210
+    time:  2106
+    text:  |-
+        the `remove` primitive removes the current element from the array. is inherent in the loop in the way `break` or `continue` are.
+ -
     label: defer
     video: demo_20141031
     time:  1365
     text:  defer is not a macro, it is a core part of the language understood by the compiler and debugger.
  -
+    label: default-values
+    video: demo_20141211_qa
+    time:  232
+    text:  default values are always zero. the default value...is the zero value for your type.
+ -
+    label: default-value-initialization
+    video: demo_20141210
+    time:  1075
+    text:  |-
+        every single thing in the language always gets initialized to its default value, which is usually zero unless you specify a different default value. but, for performance reasons, you have the ability to say, "well, actually, let's not initialize this thing."
+ -
     label: enum-declaration
     video: demo_20141031
     time:  1058
     text:  enums are typed, can be named or anonymous, and can refer to values declared elsewhere.
+ -
+    label: enum-introspection
+    video: demo_20141210
+    time:  2684
+    text:  an enum is actually syntactic sugar for a struct that has some elements that tells you things about the enum.
+ -
+    label: enum-typing
+    video: demo_20141210
+    time:  2906
+    text:  enums are strict types, distinct from all other types declared in the program, and can be treated with strict or loose typing behavior on a per-statement basis.
  -
     label: function-declaration
     video: ideas_20140926